(nirmatrelvir tablets; ritonavir tablets)

 Avoid concomitant use of everolimus and sirolimus and PAXLOVID.

-Refer to the individual immunosuppressant product label and latest guidelines for further information.
+Refer to the individual immunosuppressant prescribing information and latest guidelines for further information.

 Janus kinase (JAK) inhibitors